Stellarium-EXL/CLBService/README.md

 ### Long-Term Vision

 9. **Cross-Institution Anchoring**: Extend the anchoring model to a shared Stellar contract usable by multiple universities
-10. **Decentralized Dashboard Hosting**: Host the RespondIT monitoring frontend on IPFS for full institutional independence
+10. **Decentralized Dashboard Hosting**: Host the CLBService monitoring frontend on IPFS for full institutional independence
 11. **AI-Powered Anomaly Flagging**: Optional integration with an AI layer to surface unusual patterns across anchored session entries
 12. **Zero-Knowledge Verification**: Implement ZK proofs so students can verify their own records without exposing seat or session metadata to third parties
 13. **DAO Governance**: Community-driven protocol improvements allowing participating institutions to vote on anchoring policy changes